19hours/sg-statutes/Acts/Prisons Act.md

 ### Saving of powers of High Court

 50\.
-Nothing in this Act contained shall be held to lessen or affect the power of the High Court to direct persons confined in Singapore to be brought before the Court by writ of habeas corpus.
+Nothing in this Act contained shall be held to lessen or affect the power of the High Court to direct persons confined in Singapore to be brought before the Court by an Order for Review of Detention.

 [38